bpucker/FlavonoidFriday/README.md

 > **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** RsGST1 is involved in anthocyanin and proanthocyanidin accumulation in radish #FlavonoidFriday (details: https://bit.ly/3kYMxIq)

 [Lai et al., 2021](https://pubmed.ncbi.nlm.nih.gov/34247029/) identified and characterized RsGST1 in radish which can complement _Arabidopsis thaliana tt19_ (_gstf12_) mutants.
 This indicates that this gluthathione S-transferase is involved in the anthocyanin accumulation in the vacuole.
 RsGST1 was identified from a set of 40 GST members in radish.
 Additional evidence came from a higher expression of _RsGST1_ in red tissues compared to white ones.
 Overexpression of _RsGST1_ alone does not increase the anthocyanin biosynthesis.
 Overexpression of _RsGST1_ and the anthocyanin activating _RsMYB1a_ increased anthocyanin production and accumulation.
 It was also demonstrated that RsMYB1a is a transcriptional activator of _RsGST1_.

+### (29) Artificial producation of anthocyanins in the betalain-pigmented cactus ###

+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** Artificial producation of anthocyanins in the betalain-pigmented cactus Astrophytum myriostigma through heterologous expression of anthocyanin biosynthesis genes #FlavonoidFriday (details: )

+[Sakuta et al., 2021](https://doi.org/10.1007/s10265-021-01341-0) achieved the artificial production of anthocyanins in a betalain-pigmented species.
+Naturally, anthocyanins and betalains are mutually exclusive (they do not co-occur in the same plant species) as recently reviewed [Timoneda et al., 2019](https://doi.org/10.1111/nph.15980).
+Overexpression of the anthocyanin biosynthesis genes _DFR_ and _ANS_ along with the anthocyanin transport factor _AN9_ in the cactus _Astrophytum myriostigma_ resulted in anthocyanin pigmentation.
+The authors postulate that a lack of transcriptional activation by the MYB transcription factor could be the reason for the lack of anthocyanin producation in betalain-pigmented species.